haskell/haskell-ide-engine/hie-bios/README.md

 The most general form is the `bios` mode which allows a user to specify themselves which flags to provide.

-In this mode, an executable file called `hie-bios` is placed in the root of the workspace directory.
+In this mode, an executable file called `.hie-bios` is placed in the root of the workspace directory.
 The script takes one argument, the filepath to the current file we want to load into the session.
 The script returns the correct arguments in order to load that file successfully.